 At some point you will have to talk to the copywriter.
 Don’t correspond solely through email.
 The human touch is important.

-Now, if this person does not have a website where you can get many of the following questions answered … hire someone else that does.
+Now, if this person does not have a website where you can get many of the following questions answered … hire someone else who does.
 As the client, you should not have to pay for the copywriter’s laziness and lack of preparation.

 - How did you get into copywriting?